 - Your best friend is a person and not your puffer.

-- You don’t get that slathery, icky taste of Ventolin in your mouth 20 times a day from blasting in into the back of your throat.
+- You don't get that slathery, icky drug taste in your mouth 20 times a day from blasting it into the back of your throat.

 - Your spacer doesn't whistle every time you use it.